glennmuga/GM/Terraformnotes.md

 11.terraform destroy — Destroy the infrastructure managed by Terraform.

 12.terraform refresh — Modify the state file with updated metadata containing information on the resources being managed in Terraform.
 Will not modify your infrastructure

+## Q) What are Terraform Provisioners?

+You can use provisioners to model specific actions on the local machine or on a remote machine in order to prepare servers or other infrastructure objects for service

+## Q) what is state file and manifest file in terraform ?

+Basic Syntax of Terraform :

+resource "aws_vpc" "main" {
+  cidr_block = var.base_cidr_block
+}

+<BLOCK TYPE> "<BLOCK LABEL>" "<BLOCK LABEL>" {
+  # Block body
+  <IDENTIFIER> = <EXPRESSION> # Argument
+}

+Blocks are containers for other content and usually represent the configuration of some kind of object, like a resource.

+Blocks have a block type, can have zero or more labels, and have a body that contains any number of arguments and nested blocks.

+Most of Terraform's features are controlled by top-level blocks in a configuration file.

+Arguments assign a value to a name.
+They appear within blocks.

+Expressions represent a value, either literally or by referencing and combining other values.
+They appear as values for arguments, or within other expressions.

+The Terraform language is declarative, describing an intended goal rather than the steps to reach that goal.

+The ordering of blocks and the files they are organized into are generally not significant; Terraform only considers implicit and explicit relationships between resources when determining an order of operations

+## Q) Terraform Interview Questions :

+1. Define IAC?

+IAC or Infrastructure as Code allows you to build, change, and manage your infrastructure through coding instead of manual processes.

+ The configuration files are created according to your infrastructure specifications and these configurations can be edited and distributed securely within an organization.

+2. What are the key features of Terraform?

+Terraform helps you manage all of your infrastructures as code and construct it as and when needed.
+Here are its key main features:

+A console that allows users to observe functions
+The ability to translate HCL code into JSON format
+A configuration language that supports interpolation
+A module count that keeps track of the number of modules applied to the infrastructure.

+3. What are the most useful Terraform commands?

+Some of the most useful Terraform commands are:

+terraform init - initializes the current directory terraform refresh - refreshes the state file terraform output - views Terraform outputs terraform apply - applies the Terraform code and builds stuff terraform destroy - destroys what has been built by Terraform terraform graph - creates a DOT-formatted graph terraform plan - a dry run to see what Terraform will do

+4. What is a Private Module Registry?

+A Private Module Registry is a feature from Terraform Cloud that allows you to share Terraform modules across the organization.

+ You can enforce rules or “sentinel policies” on the registry that specify how members of your organization can use the modules.

+ 5 What are the components of Terraform architecture?

+The Terraform architecture includes the following features:

+Sub-graphs
+Expression Evaluation
+Vertex Evaluation
+Graph Walk
+Graph Builder
+State Manager
+Configuration Loader
+CLI (Command Line interface)
+Backend